theodoragirgis/rebound/docs/index.md

 8. Rein, Hernandez, Tamayo, Brown, Eckels, Holmes, Lau, Leblanc & Silburt 2019 (Monthly Notices of the Royal Astronomical Society, Volume 485, Issue 4, p.5490-5497) describes the hyrbid symplectic integrator MERCURIUS. <https://ui.adsabs.harvard.edu/abs/2019MNRAS.485.5490R>

 9. Rein, Tamayo & Brown 2019 (Monthly Notices of the Royal Astronomical Society, Volume 489, Issue 4, November 2019, Pages 4632-4640) describes the implementation of the high order symplectic intergators SABA, SABAC, SABACL, WHCKL, WHCKM, and WHCKC. <https://ui.adsabs.harvard.edu/abs/>

+## License

+REBOUND is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+REBOUND is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with REBOUND.
+If not, see <http://www.gnu.org/licenses/>.